Key Arizona Medical Marijuana Laws for Patients

 Nursing Homes

-Assisted living facilities and nursing homes may not ban or limit access to and use of marijuana for qualifying patients who live at that facility.
+Assisted living facilities and nursing homes may not ban or unreasonably limit access to and use of marijuana for qualifying patients who live at that facility.

 Organ Transplants and Medical Care